DeltaF1/3ds-ipc-tools/Readme.md

 |:----|:----|
 |1 |Result code|

 The words following the result code are the return parameters.
-Most wiki pages don't say exlicitly which ones are normal params and which are translated, but it's usually easy to deduce from context clues (e.g. we can see the `0xC` descriptor tag and the fact that "pointers" are mentioned).
+Most wiki pages don't say explicitly which ones are normal params and which are translated, but it's usually easy to deduce from context clues (e.g. we can see the `0xC` descriptor tag and the fact that "pointers" are mentioned).
 In this case there are no normal parameters and the buffers we mapped earlier are returned to us as translate parameters.
 The lack of normal parameters can be represented by passing `()` as the return type.

 ```rust
 type Return = ();